Kboyles138/HighCheck/README.md

 * List of Late tasks
 * List of tasks for the day
-    *
 * List of tasks for the week
     * How many days until that task completion day
 * List of tasks for the month
     * How many days until that tasks completion day
-* this page allows the user to check off the tasks as either completed or "ignore"
+* This page allows the user to check off the tasks as either completed or "ignore"

 ## Calendar page